tesiatran/monster-match/README.md

 ## Game Details

-Monster Match is a Monsters Inc. themed memory matching card game.
+Monster Match is a memory matching card game.
 Click on a card to reveal the monster.
 Match two of the same monsters to help Boo find her way home.
 If the monsters don't match, they will flip back over, and you will have to try again.
 There are 16 monsters total.
+Good luck!

 ### Tech Stack